 The 2013 operating budget was $296,719.
 66% of revenue came from our annual 100 Wave Challenge fundraising event; 21% of revenue came from the generosity of individuals and private donors, 13% of revenue came from foundation and corporation grants.
 The BTM organization receives no government or state funding.

 Keep our program safe.
 The safety of the boys in our program is paramount.
 In today’s world we must be constantly aware of possible threats to our boys as well as potential liabilities to the Boys to Men program.
-This takes constant vigilance, well-designed programs, and documented policies and procedures.
+This takes constant vigilance, well-designed programs, and documentation of policies and procedures.

 Support our volunteers.
-We are primarily a volunteer based organization.
-In 2013 our volunteers donated over 56,000 hours of their time worldwide.
+We are primarily a volunteer-based organization.
+In 2013, our volunteers donated over 56,000 hours of their time worldwide.
 Over 18,000 of these hours were from our local San Diego volunteers.
 Our success ultimately depends on recruiting, inspiring, educating and supporting these valuable volunteers.

-Your donations will directly serve our boys by providing the following services.
+Your donations will directly serve our boys by providing the following services:

 - Recruit and train our mentors and clear them with background checks.